Gunther: Atlakviða

 In Atlakviða, Atli invites Högni and Gunnar to his hall, claiming to wish to offer them great riches, but actually intending to kill them.
 Gunnar decides to come although Gudrun has sent them a warning.
 They cross through Myrkviðr (mirkwood) on their way to Atli's court.
 Once they arrive, Atli captures Gunnar and Högni.
 He demands Gunnar's hoard of gold, but Gunnar says he will not tell Atli until Högni is dead.
 Atli then kills Högni and brings his heart to Gunnar, who laughs and says now only he knows the secret of the hoard's location.
 He refuses to tell Atli, so Atli has him thrown into a snake pit.
 Gunnar plays his harp there until he is bitten by a snake and dies.

 Atlakviða is commonly supposed to be one of the oldest poems in the Poetic Edda, possibly dating from the ninth century.
 The poem is particularly notable in that Sigurd is not mentioned at all.
 The presence of the forest Myrkviðr and the timelessness of the story show the poem to have moved into the realm of myth rather than historical legend.
-Alternatively, Myrkviðr could refer to the Erzgebirge, which are called Miriquidui by the historian Thietmar of Merseburg in the eleventh century.
+Alternatively, Myrkviðr could refer to the Ore Mountains, which are called Miriquidui by the historian Thietmar of Merseburg in the eleventh century.